getodk/docs/form-regex.rst

     - {min,max}: The preceding item is matched at least min times, but not more than max times.

-For more details on regular expressions, refer `this site <https://regex101.com/>`_.
+For a clear understanding of regular expressions, try these regex online checker tools: https://regex101.com/, https://www.regextester.com/, https://regexr.com/, http://www.regexe.com/.

 .. _tips-on-regex: